 “My prior lawyer could not get the insurance companies to offer a single penny in my case.
 Then my lawyer referred me to Ron and Laura.
 My case settled for $1.31 million.”

 – A.A (Baltimore City).

-Again, verdict and settlement statistics and our law firm’s history of significant verdicts are not predictive of any case’s results.
-It sounds cliché but…. your case is unique.
-An advanced calculus formula cannot determine what settlement payout or verdict you can expect.
+Again, verdict and settlement statistics and our law firm’s history of significant verdicts do not predict any case’s results.
+It sounds cliché, but…. your case is unique.
+An advanced calculus formula cannot determine your expected settlement payout or verdict.

 This discussion with your advocates will include the following: